xrdocs/application-hosting/_tutorials/2017-04-12-on-box-telemetry-running-pipeline-and-kafka-on-ios-xr.md

 ## What is on-box Telemetry?

-There is no one-size-fits-all technique for Monitoring and managing network devices.
+There is no one-size-fits-all technique for monitoring and managing network devices.
 There are a lot of network operators that will follow the typical approach: Set up the Model Driven Telemetry on IOS-XR and stream operational data to an external receiver or set of receivers.
 This is shown below.
 Pipeline as mentioned earlier, is used as a conduit to a set of tools like Kafka,prometheus etc.

 [![typical Pipeline deployment](https://xrdocs.github.io/xrdocs-images/assets/images/deploy_pipeline.png)](https://xrdocs.github.io/xrdocs-images/assets/images/deploy_pipeline.png)